Skip To Main Content

 Andrew Martin

-School crisis situations come in several forms: a PR scandal, cyber hacking, a natural disaster, and even an on-campus security threat.
+School crises come in several forms: a PR scandal, cyber hacking, a natural disaster, and even an on-campus security threat.

-As if managing a school isn’t already difficult, these extraneous circumstances make it even more challenging for schools to maintain a strong safeguard for their constituents and their information, especially as technology advances and more content moves online.
+As if managing a school isn’t already difficult, these extraneous circumstances make it even more challenging for schools to maintain a strong safeguard for their constituents and their information, especially as technology advances.

 1. A Data Privacy Policy